Cheezily/FCC-image-search-abstraction/README.md

-## Image Search Abstraction Using Bing results
+## Image Search Abstraction Using Bing Results

 ### Usage:
 ##### To conduct a search, add your term to the end of the following: